product-science/docs/docs/ios-xcode.md

 drwxr-xr-x  77 user  staff      2464 Jul 12 16:46 firefox-ios-ps
 ```

 This new `ps` directory is the one to use for the instrumented build.
-Use this one (`firefox-ios-ps`) for your pipeline or Xcode.
+Use (`firefox-ios-ps`) for your pipeline or Xcode.